Frank-Gu-Lab/disco-figures-template/README.md

 ---

 ## Project Setup:
-1) Fork repository, and clone to your machine
+1) Fork repository, and clone to your machine OR [create from our template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

 2) In your desired Python environment, run `pip install -r requirements.txt` in Terminal to install prerequisite dependencies for this repository